ova2/html5-client-side-validation-api-spec/README.md

  - data-csv-template - an optional attribut with a name of the pre-defined template
 - Dynamically without explicit defined empty container elements.
 See the attribute data-csv-onfail on HTML elements, buttons or links.

+## Structure of validation messages created by API
+- TBD

 ## Custom message templates
 - TBD